theblindhen/icfp2023/README.md

 - LP: Optimal swapping based on linear programming.
-Ignoring the q-factors, assigning musicians to a fixed set of positions is formulated as linear programming and solved optimal.
+Ignoring the q-factors, assigning musicians to a fixed set of positions is formulated as linear programming and solved optimally.
 This was too slow on large maps, so later we improved it to randomly select a subset of positions and solve this optimally, then iterating this a number of times.